Summary of Requirements

 - Students who are approved for authorized employment (Optional Practical Training, OPT) after they complete their academic program may remain until the end of the training period.
 OPT includes a 60-day grace period when you may not work but may travel inside the U.S. and prepare to return home no later than 60 days after the end of your training period/employment.

-Visit this page for more information on your F-1 visa responsibilites and requirements.
+Visit for more information on your F-1 visa responsibilites and requirements.

 A Note About Health Insurance

 All enrolled international students must carry health insurance; those in the F-1 visa category are required to purchase the University student health insurance plan each year they are studying here.
 These students are enrolled in the plan automatically and charges will appear on your UMass Dartmouth bill.
 Please see additional information in the Health Insurance link.

 The following University officials are authorized to sign the I-20 forms and other F-1 paperwork: